Worldview Education Fair is dedicated to helping institutions recruit prospective international students from

 Many fairs and exhibitions focus only on recruiters from a specific country, thereby attracting a limited pool of students with predetermined interests in those specific study destinations.
 The Worldview Education Fair brings institutions from all around the world to one place; giving students more opportunities and options, thereby attracting a larger, more diverse pool of students.
 For recruiters, this exhibition provides an opportunity to improve their reach and brand awareness; marketing to a larger number of students and alongside some well-known institutions.

-The Worldview Education Fair 2018 will take place at the TBC in Algeris, Algeria and is a one day event open to all institutions worldwide, drawing a larger pool of students by giving them several options to fit their price, location and course requirements.
+The Worldview Education Fair 2018 will take place at the Sheraton Club des Pins Resort, Algeria. in Algeris, Algeria and is a one day event open to all institutions worldwide, drawing a larger pool of students by giving them several options to fit their price, location and course requirements.
 Students are encouraged to come with all the necessary documentation in order to allow them to make immediate applications to institutions.

 |Event & Location||Day & Date||Early Bird Rate (Closes 15th January)||Standard Rate|